Safe Emulator Setup for Students Using iOS Devices

 - Secure access: Use two-factor authentication and avoid exposing remote ports directly.
 Relay connections are safer.

 - Optimize settings: Run the emulator at 720p for class demos to reduce latency.
-Performance tips are in emulator runs slowly on iOS — performance optimization guide.
+Performance tips are in speed up a slow Android emulator on iOS.

 - Connect from campus: Use the remote client over Wi-Fi.
 If the school blocks certain ports, test an alternative port or mobile hotspot briefly, respecting school rules.

 - Input methods: Pair a keyboard or controller for accuracy.
-Mapping help is in best controller setups for emulator gaming on iPhone.
+Mapping help is in best controller setup for Android emulator gaming on iPhone.

 Privacy and Safety Best Practices